 William Mulligan, Treasurer and Secretary

-William Mulligan is managing director of Primus, a Cleveland based investment firm.
+William Mulligan is a Managing Partner director of Primus Capital, a Cleveland-based private equity firm.
 Prior to joining Primus, Mr. Mulligan served in various management and operating roles at McKinsey & Company, Deere and Company and First Chicago Corporation.
 Mr. Mulligan earned a BA in Economics from Denison University and an MBA from the University of Chicago.

 George S. Olsen